IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 | IGEL   | Del     |

 -	Plug the formatted USB stick into the target endpoint to be converted.
 Boot from USB and follow the prompts.
--	[A full walkthrough of the installation options can be viewed on the IGEL KB here](https://kb.igel.com/igelos-11.08.200/en/installation-procedure-69178239.html).
+-	[OS11 - A full walkthrough of the installation options can be viewed on the IGEL KB here](https://kb.igel.com/igelos-11.08.200/en/installation-procedure-69178239.html).
+Choose the options best for you.
+-	[OS12 - A full walkthrough of the installation options can be viewed on the IGEL KB here](https://kb.igel.com/howtocosmos/en/installing-the-base-system-via-igel-os-creator-osc-77865870.html).
 Choose the options best for you.
 -	Once completed, remove the USB stick and reboot.
 IGEL OS should launch to the Setup Assistant wizard.
 [See a tutorial video for installing IGEL OS here](https://www.youtube.com/watch?v=w-EMUDS5Tb0).

 ### Option 2: Purchase New 3rd-Party Hardware and Install IGEL OS